opensearch-project/documentation-website/_dashboards/discover/visualizing-ad.md

  <insert UI>

-## Verifying an alerting monitor is running
+## Exploring alerting monitor details

-Once you have created or associated alerting monitors, verify the monitor is generating the alerts by following these steps:
+Once you have created or associated alerting monitors, you can verify the monitor is generating the alerts and explore the alert details by following these steps:

 1. From the dashboard, view the <**name**> visualization.
 Alerts are indicated with a red triangle.
 2. Hover over a triangle to view the alert count details.
 To investigate the alert details, select a triangle to activate the pop-up window containing the monitor details.
 Alternatively, select the ellipsis icon in the visualization pane and choose **View events** to view those details.
+3. To explore a specific monitor's details from the visualization pane, select the ellipsis icon, **Alerting**, and **Associated monitors**.
+4. From the Associated monitors window, view the monitor list and then choose an alerting monitor, for example, <**CPU Usage Across World**>.
+Monitor details such as history, alerts, and associated visualizations, are shown on the monitor page.
+5. _Optional_: From the Associated monitors window, unlink a monitor from the visualization by selecting the link icon under **Actions**.
+This unlinks the monitor from the visualization only; it does not delete the monitor itself.
+6. _Optional_: From the Associate monitors window, edit metrics, for example, for the threshold for CPU usage.

-Monitor details are now viewable in the dashboard and visualization pane, as shown in the following image:
+Monitor details are viewable from the dashboard and visualization pane, as shown in the following image:

 <insert UI>

-## Monitoring alerting monitors

-To monitor the alerting monitors,

 ## Creating anomaly detectors